A few tips from teachers like you to help integrate Raz-Plus into your classroom.

 Teacher Tip #4Giving students access to the Reading Room will help build listening comprehension, increased awareness of differing text structures, and broader vocabulary as students listen to books at higher levels.

-Teacher Tip #5Play Raz-Kids songs on an interactive whiteboard during class transitions, and challenge students to be cleaned up and in their seats or in line before the song is complete.
+Teacher Tip #5Play Raz-Plus songs on an interactive whiteboard during class transitions, and challenge students to be cleaned up and in their seats or in line before the song is complete.

 Teacher Tip #6Use the correlation chart to help determine which level of books to assign to a student based on their grade or known guided-reading level.